RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 ## How to submit this challenge:
 1. Fork this repository
 2. Work on your solution
+3. Deploy the frontend and backend of your application using free services (Netlify, Heroku, etc).
-3. Create a pull request with @github/cskerbo as the reviewer.
+4. Create a pull request with @github/cskerbo as the reviewer.

 ## Timeframe